christiangruber1234/regatta_nmea_simulator/README.md

 # Regatta NMEA 0183 Simulator

-A lightweight, batteries-included NMEA 0183 simulator with a web UI, UDP output, optional TCP streaming, AIS target simulation, and a live map.
+A lightweight, batteries-included NMEA 0183 simulator with a web UI, UDP output, optional TCP streaming, AIS target simulation, GPX playback, and live maps with seamarks.

 Fork note: This project was originally created by Christian Heiling and forked from his work.